peakflo/pfMCP/src/servers/firestore/README.md

 # Firestore MCP Server

-This MCP server provides integration with Google Cloud Firestore, allowing you to query collections, retrieve documents, and manage Firestore databases through the Model Context Protocol.
+This MCP server provides comprehensive integration with Google Cloud Firestore, allowing you to query collections, retrieve documents, create new records, update existing data, and manage Firestore databases through the Model Context Protocol.

 ## Features

 - **Query Collections**: Query Firestore collections with complex filters, ordering, and limits
 - **Get Documents**: Retrieve individual documents by their path
+- **Create Documents**: Add new documents to collections with support for complex field types
+- **Update Documents**: Modify existing documents with partial updates
 - **List Collections**: Discover available collections in your Firestore database
+- **Complex Field Types**: Support for timestamps and document references
 - **Emulator Support**: Work with Firestore emulator for development and testing

 ## Authentication

-This server requires Google Cloud credentials to access Firestore.
-You can authenticate using:
+This server supports multiple authentication methods for Google Cloud Firestore:

+1. **Nango OAuth2**: Seamless authentication through Nango services
-1. **Service Account Key**: Download a JSON key file from Google Cloud Console
+2. **Service Account Key**: Download a JSON key file from Google Cloud Console
-2. **Application Default Credentials**: Use `gcloud auth application-default login`
+3. **Application Default Credentials**: Use `gcloud auth application-default login`
-3. **Environment Variables**: Set `GOOGLE_APPLICATION_CREDENTIALS` to point to your service account key
+4. **Environment Variables**: Set `GOOGLE_APPLICATION_CREDENTIALS` to point to your service account key

+The server automatically extracts project ID from authentication metadata when using Nango OAuth2.

 ## Tools